 A guilt offering was an offering or sacrifice that God required an Israelite to make if he had accidentally did something wrong such as disrespect God or damage another person's property.

-- This offering involved the sacrifice of an animal and the payment of a fine, with silver or gold money. - In addition, the person at fault was responsible to pay for any damage that was done.
+• This offering involved the sacrifice of an animal and the payment of a fine, with silver or gold money.